-Letters of Paul to Timothy, likewise called Epistles of St. Paul the Apostle to Timothy, shortened from Timothy, both two New Testament compositions addressed to St. Timothy, one of St. Paul the Apostle’s most unwavering colleagues.
-The First Letter of Paul to Timothy and the Second Letter of Paul to Timothy are the fifteenth and sixteenth books of the New Testament group.
+Letters of Paul to Saint Timothy, called Epistles of St. Paul the Apostle to Timothy, shortened from Timothy, two New Testament compositions addressed to St. Timothy, one of St. Paul the Apostle’s most unwavering colleagues.
+The First Letter of Paul to Saint Timothy and the Second Letter of Paul to Timothy are the fifteenth and sixteenth books of the New Testament group.

-The First Letter of Paul to Timothy demands the need to evade irregular lessons and risky hypotheses and repeats the characteristics expected of clerics and ministers.
-It admonishes Timothy to satisfy his obligations dependably and to ingrain in his assembly conventional convictions, thoughts of appropriate direction, and regard for each other.
+The First Letter of Paul to Timothy demands evading irregular lessons and risky hypotheses.
+It repeats the characteristics expected of clerics and ministers.
+It admonishes Timothy to satisfy his obligations dependably and to ingrain conventional convictions, thoughts of appropriate direction, and regard for each other in his assembly.

-He is urged to lead an existence of model direct and provided rules for chapel request and discipline for the gathering overall and for the people that form it.
+He is urged to lead an existence of model direct and provide rules for chapel requests and discipline for the gathering and the people who form it.
 The understanding of the letters depends to some degree on who thought of them.
-Most of the researchers question Paul’s origin of the letters however enthusiastically debate how much they reflect Pauline’s service.
-The individuals who view the epistles as “deutero-Pauline” (in the custom of Paul however not composed by him) ordinarily date them to somewhere in the range of 80 and 100 CE.
+Most researchers question Paul’s origin of the letters; however, they enthusiastically debate how much they reflect Pauline’s service.
+The individuals who view the epistles as “deutero-Pauline” (in the custom of Paul, however not composed by him) ordinarily date them to somewhere between 80 and 100 CE.

 Read more: Prayer to Saint Richard of Chichester

-- He was most likely no more established than late adolescents/the mid-twenties when he joined Paul, however, had separated himself as loyal, and the elderly folks saw him.
+- He was probably no more established than his late adolescence/mid-twenties.
+When he joined Paul, however, he had separated himself as loyal, and the elderly folks saw him.
 He presumably heard and answered the gospel when Paul got through the area of Derbe and Lystra on his most memorable evangelist venture, yet we don’t be aware without a doubt.

 - Timothy filled in as Paul’s delegate to a few places of worship (1 Corinthians 4:17; Philippians 2:19), and he was later a minister in Ephesus (1 Timothy 1:3).
 Timothy is likewise referenced as being with Paul when Paul composed a few New Testament letters — 2 Corinthians, Philippians, Colossians, 1 and 2 Thessalonians, and Philemon.

-- Along with the Letter of Paul to Titus, they have been called Pastoral Epistles since the finish of the eighteenth 100 years, since each of the three arrangements primarily with chapel organization and the development of blasphemies and was addressed to people instead of assemblies.
+- Along with the Letter of Paul to Titus, they have been called Pastoral Epistles.
+Since the finish of the eighteenth 100 years, each of the three arrangements primarily involves chapel organization and the development of blasphemies.
+It was addressed to people instead of assemblies.

 Read more: Pontius Pilate’s letter about Jesus

-St. Paul took him, and seeing him gentle and good-minded, then, seeing him be the gift of God, he loved him more than his fathers who were of flesh; but since he was then still a young child and unable to travel with him, he left him at home, placing him with learned teachers, that he might learn from them the divine Scriptures, of which Paul, writing to him, reminded him: From your youth, you have known the Holy Scriptures.
+St. Paul took him and saw him as gentle and good-minded; then, seeing him be the gift of God, he loved him more than his fathers, who were of the flesh.
+However, since he was then still a young child and unable to travel with him, he left him at home.
+Placing him with learned teachers so that he might learn from them the divine Scriptures, of which Paul, writing to him, reminded him: From your youth, you have known the Holy Scriptures.

-Thank you for joining us on the journey to discover who Saint Timothy was.
-Have a peaceful and blessed day and please visit Bible Quizzes for a wealth of biblical trivia.
-I hope you have a blessed day in abundance!
+Thank you for joining us to discover who Saint Timothy was.
+Have a peaceful and blessed day, and please visit Bible Quizzes for a wealth of biblical trivia.
+I hope you have a lucky day in abundance!